 - Vitamin B12.
 Found in every cell in the body, it is needed for cellular metabolism and energy production.

 - Vitamin D. Levels of vitamin D often significantly lower in patients with hypothyroidism, although a direct connection still not determined.

 - Ginseng.
 Several varieties benefit the endocrine system, to include the thyroid.

 - Glutamine.
-Our body’s most plentiful amino acid, modest amounts can increase human growth hormone (HGH) a lot.
+Our body’s most plentiful amino acid, modest amounts can increase hormone's asccoiated with growth a lot.

 - Glycine.
 Important for initiating normal patterns of REM sleep, per organiclifestylemagazine.com.